przulj-lab/przulj-lab.github.io/index.md

 {% include section.html %}

-<h2 style="text-align: center;">Our vision and mission</h2>
+<h2 style="text-align: center;">Our research pillars</h2>

 {% capture text %}

-Our mission is to transform healthcare through cutting-edge computational network science that integrates multi-omics data for precision medicine.
-We develop AI-driven tools to decode disease mechanisms, predict drug responses, and discover therapeutic targets, bridging computational innovation with clinical application to improve human health globally.
+We develop novel network science methods and graphlet-based algorithms to analyze multi-omics networks at multiple scales.
+By utilizing local network topology, we correct for information missed by traditional random walks and enable embedding of multi-omics data into more linearly separable spaces.
+This allows for explainable and sustainable mining of complex biological networks to understand the molecular organization of life and disease.

 {%
   include button.html
   link="publications"
-  text="Explore our latest research" icon="fa-solid fa-arrow-right"
+  text="Explore our network methods" icon="fa-solid fa-arrow-right"
   flip=true
 %}